 Sometimes it’s a terrible thing to get old enough to remember wonderful restaurants that have closed down, notably The Brown Derby in Hollywood and Little Joe’s in Downtown Los Angeles.

 The Brown Derby

 When I was a little girl, I was lucky enough to have my mother take me to the Brown Derby in Hollywood.
 My mother had Cobb Salad, I had curried chicken.
 We each had a taste of the other’s dinner, and I loved the presentation and flavor of the Cobb Salad.
 Later in life, I was disappointed to find Cobb Salad made with huge ingredient pieces, it’s a chopped salad, for goodness sake, so all the pieces should be small.

 I love composed salads.
-They look wonderful, and are large enough to be a stand alone meal.
-I bought some Mortadella, provolone and salami to make sandwiches for our picnic, and have left overs.
-I also have some nice lettuce, a giant tomato, avocado, peperoncini, Kalamata olives, and Persian cucumbers.
+They look wonderful and are large enough to be a stand-alone meal.
+I bought some Mortadella, provolone, and salami to make sandwiches for our picnic, and have leftovers.
+I also have some nice lettuce, a giant tomato, avocado, pepperoncini, Kalamata olives, and Persian cucumbers.
 So I am going to take from the two restaurants I loved the most and make something new.
 Enjoy!